Max039/EAF/README.md

 # Installation

+## Schould there be a problem with the automatic download of the EvoAl please refere to the [manual installation](github/md/versions.md)

 ## Windows Installation

 **!!!
 Note that currently neither the path of the Eaf installation nor the path to a .eaf file can contain spaces (' ') or sepcial characters !!!**